 Total Coliform: Total Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
-Our system had 1 positive total coliform bacteria in the month of August and September.
-The positive samples were on different locations for each month.
-We were required to take 5 (five) follow-up samples.
-These did not indicate any total coliform.
-The positive was attributed to sampling error.
+Our system had 1 positive total coliform bacteria in the month of February and November.